hudson-and-thames/arbitragelab/README.md

 by providing a complete set of algorithms from the best academic journals.

 View the documentation to [get started](https://hudson-and-thames-arbitragelab.readthedocs-hosted.com/en/latest/index.html).

-## Why is it Open-Source?
-H&T originally started out as an open-source company, but we found it very difficult to build a company around python libraries, despite us serving several of the top hedge funds in the world.

-All the original developers (including myself (Jacques)), have gone on to have successful careers at other funds, and we feel that the work we did can hopefully make a small contribution to the scientific community, and further research in this field can be fostered.

 ## Special Thank You:
 A lot of passion and love went into the creation of this library, and we would like to say special thank you to: